fixie-ai/ai-jsx/packages/examples/src/bakeoff/health-agent/README.md

     description: 'Generate a histogram from a list of values.',
     parameters: {
       values: {
-        description: "A comma separated list of x-axis labels.",
+        description: 'A comma separated list of x-axis labels.',
-        type: "string",
+        type: 'string',
         required: true,
       },
     },